 - facial expressions – stressed, relaxed, eyes bright, eyes dull, smiling, brow furrowed, eyes moving left or right, or staring off.

-All this will provide the best interpretation of the speaker’s true emotional state.
-When a person feels that they are understood at an emotional level, that’s the moment when they feel they are truly understood.
+All this will provide the best interpretation of the client’s true emotional state.
+When a client feels that they are understood at an emotional level, that’s the moment when they feel they are truly understood.

 Listening breakdowns occur in any of three places:

-• Speaker does not say what is meant
+• Client does not say what is meant

-• Listener gives a different interpretation to what the words mean
+• Parent Coach gives a different interpretation to what the words mean

 Since many people do not state their emotions explicitly within such content, the listener will need to respond to the implicit emotional tone.
 A simple example would be if you asked how a friend was doing, and they responded in a monotone and with pain in their eyes: “I’m doing great”.
 Which message would you take as real?